noornawaz1/cpsc559-project/server/README.md

 ## Getting Started

-- To **build** the project run the following command:
+- To **build** the project run the following command, replacing '#' with the instance number

 ```
-./gradlew build
+./gradlew build -Dspring.profiles.active=instance#
 ```

 - To **run** the project run the following command, replacing '#' with the instance number